vladan/aiven-site-checker/README.rst

 CHWEB is a website checking tool.

+It sends HTTP requests to sites with the intent to check their status / availibility, and if the ``regex`` param is specified, it runs it against the response body.
+The retreived status check is sent to a Kafka topic.
+When read by the consumer, the status check is written in a PostgreSQL database.

 ATM in its very early stages meant to demo `aiven <https://aiven.io>`_'s platform, using their `kafka <https://aiven.io/kafka>`_ and `postgresql
 <https://aiven.io/postgresql>`_ services.